In the previous steps, we have created dimension members, configured forms and permissions, imported data.

 The planning application loads application settings from a database.
 This is a SaveToDB add-in feature.

-So, you may send to your users connect credentials shown below, and they may connect themselves.
+So, you can send to your users connect credentials shown below, and they can connect themselves.

 Below is a complete instruction.
-You may send a link to the online version also.
+You can send a link to the online version also.

 Users do this operation once.
-They may save a workbook and use it further.
+They can save a workbook and use it further.

 To connect to the application, run SaveToDB, Wizards, Data Connection Wizard: